toptensoftware/flashy/readme.md

+## Rationale for v2

+Flashy v2 is a complete re-write of Flashy v1 and the original bootloader program.
+The entire project has been cleaned up, refactored and re-engineered with a focus on robustness.

+While Flashy v1 could provide very fast flash times it often suffered from reliability and recovery issues.
+It typically saturated the host device serial port write buffer and just hoped the device could keep up.

+This version moves to a strongly encoded packet format with 32-bit checksums and ack messages for all packet transmissions.
+It also offers several other improvements and new features (see above).

+For simplicity, this version is incompatible with previous versions of the bootloader and requires the included bootloader images be installed on the target device.

 ## Installation

-Flashy v2 is written in JavaScript and requires NodeJS to be installed.
+Flashy is written in JavaScript and requires NodeJS to be installed.

-Once NodeJS (and npm) installed, install flashy:
+Assuming node and npm are installed, install flashy as follows;

 ```
 sudo npm install -g @toptensoftware/flashy